Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity

 \section{Introduction}

-In recent years, gravitational wave detections by LIGO and Virgo have provided unprecedented insights into the universe, enabling detailed investigations of massive compact objects and advancing our understanding of binary black holes (BBH) formation mechanisms \cite{ligo2019gwtc,abbott2021gwtc}.
-These observations have not only constrained the mass spectrum of BBH systems, bridging the gap between the heaviest neutron stars and stellar-mass BHs (e.g., the GW190814 event \cite{abbott2020gw190814}), but also highlighted significant discrepancies with predictions from current stellar evolution models \cite{abbott2020gw190521}.
-Resolving these tensions between theoretical frameworks and observational evidence has emerged as a critical challenge in contemporary astrophysical research.
+In recent years, gravitational wave detections by LIGO and Virgo have provided unprecedented insights into the universe, facilitating in-depth studies of massive compact objects and advancing our understanding of binary black hole (BBH) formation mechanisms \cite{ligo2019gwtc,abbott2021gwtc}.
+These observations have placed constraints on the mass distribution of BBH systems, bridging the gap between the heaviest neutron stars and stellar-mass black holes (e.g., the GW190814 event \cite{abbott2020gw190814}), and have revealed significant discrepancies when compared to predictions from current stellar evolution models \cite{abbott2020gw190521}.
+Addressing these discrepancies between theoretical models and observational data has become a key challenge in contemporary astrophysics.

-Compact objects with masses in the range of 50–100 $M_{\odot}$ have posed significant challenges to our understanding of intermediate-mass BH mergers \cite{abbott2020properties,de2021gw190521,bustillo2021gw190521}.
-While Kerr BHs have traditionally been considered the primary progenitors of such merger events, the formation pathways leading to BHs of these observed masses remain largely unresolved.
-Moreover, recent observations suggest that the mergers of other massive, non-luminous compact objects could potentially account for these phenomena \cite{de2021gw190521,bustillo2021gw190521}.
-These alternative candidates, often referred to as "exotic compact objects" (ECOs) \cite{cardoso2019testing}, have gained additional attention due to corroborative evidence from electromagnetic spectrum observations \cite{herdeiro2021imitation}.
+Compact objects with masses in the range of 50–100 $M_{\odot}$ present significant challenges to our current understanding of intermediate black hole masses \cite{abbott2020properties,de2021gw190521,bustillo2021gw190521}.
+Although Kerr black holes have traditionally been considered the primary progenitors of such events, the formation mechanisms leading to black holes in this mass range remain unclear.
+Recent studies suggest that the mergers of other massive, non-luminous compact objects could also account for these phenomena \cite{de2021gw190521,bustillo2021gw190521}.
+These alternatives, often referred to as "exotic compact objects" (ECOs) \cite{cardoso2019testing}, have garnered increasing attention, particularly in light of supporting evidence from electromagnetic observations \cite{herdeiro2021imitation}.

-Among ECOs, boson stars occupy a prominent position due to their unique theoretical properties.
-These ultracompact objects, composed of bosons bound by self-gravity, exhibit a wide range of masses and sizes—from atomic scales to astrophysical dimensions—depending on the boson mass.
-Since the foundational studies by Kaup \cite{kaup1968klein}, Ruffini and Bonnazola \cite{ruffini1969systems}, boson stars have been the subject of extensive research, focusing on their stability and dynamical properties \cite{liebling2023dynamical,di2020dynamical}.
+Among ECOs, boson stars hold a prominent position due to their unique theoretical characteristics.
+Composed of self-gravitating bosons, these ultracompact configurations exhibit masses and sizes ranging from atomic to astrophysical scales, depending on the boson mass.
+Since the pioneering works of Kaup \cite{kaup1968klein} and Ruffini and Bonazzola \cite{ruffini1969systems}, boson stars have been extensively studied, particularly in terms of their stability and dynamical behavior \cite{liebling2023dynamical,di2020dynamical}.